‘A Prescription for a Lifetime’: YMCA’s HealthY Living Initiative Delivers Transformational Results

 For the YMCA, the next step is clear.

 “We know this works,” Roberts said.
 “We just need the investment to scale it.
-The impact is measured in healthier lives and reduced pressure on our health-care system.
+People who live healthier lives make an impact by reducing pressure on our health-care system.
 That’s a win for everyone.”

-And Clark put it best: “I was given a prescription for a lifetime.
+And Clark put it best: “I have a prescription for a lifetime.
 That’s how important this is.”

 To learn more about the HealthY Living Initiative, visit: https://swnb.ymca.ca/community/healthy-living-initiative-programs/.